 I am a ‘medium-large’ End Client…what should I do?

-If your business meets 2 or more of the above, the first thing you need to do is assess every Contractors IR35 status to determine whether they fall Inside or Outside IR35.
+If your business meets 2 or more of the above, the first thing you need to do is assess every contractor’s IR35 status to determine whether they fall Inside or Outside IR35.
 Expert advice is key.
 You will then need to issue Status Determination Statements (SDS) to all contractors.
 Currently, there is only informal notification to Contractors that they are inside IR35.
 From 6 April, a formal process must be followed where medium-large End Clients will have to formally tell a contractor (and any Agency, where involved) their decision on IR35 status before they can start withholding income tax and NIC.
 The End Client must provide an opportunity to appeal their decision and have a dispute resolution process in place.
 Any contracts that flow over from March to April 2020 will have to issue SDS’ to continue deducting income tax and NIC.
-SDS’ do not just apply to new contracts but any continuing into April 2020 and beyond.
+SDS’ does not just apply to new contracts but any continuing into April 2020 and beyond.

-Conversely, IR35+ could prove hugely beneficial to small businesses, the main reason being that overnight they will become much more attractive to contractors due to the fact that as a result of the Small End Client’s falling outside of IR35+, they are still able to pay their Contractors gross, meaning more money in the contractors back pocket in most cases (and a saving in employer NIC for the small End Client too).
+Conversely, IR35+ could prove hugely beneficial to small businesses, the main reason being that overnight they will become much more attractive to contractors due to the fact that as a result of the Small End Client’s falling outside of IR35+, they are still able to pay their Contractors gross, meaning more money in the contractors back pocket in most cases (and saving in employer NIC for the small End Client too).

 What about if I use an Agency?
 Is this a way around IR35+?

 In a nutshell, no. Where the End Client is medium-large, they still remain liable.
 This is on the basis that they know the terms and conditions on which they engage with their Contractors better than anyone.
-As such, End Client will have to inform both the Contractor and the Agency (sometimes referred to as the ‘Fee-Payer’) about the decision they have come to.
+As such, the End Client will have to inform both the Contractor and the Agency (sometimes referred to as the ‘Fee-Payer’) about the decision they have come to.
 It is then for the Agency to do the heavy lifting in terms of deducting income tax and NIC from the Consultant’s pay packet.
-In practice this is likely to result in the Agency charging this burden back to the End Client, not least due to the employer NIC and the administrative costs in paying their Contractors via PAYE.
+In practice, this is likely to result in the Agency charging this burden back to the End Client, not least due to the employer NIC and the administrative costs in paying their Contractors via PAYE.